I am currently a member of the Editorial Freelancers Association (EFA).

 My pronouns are "she/her."

-I hold a MFA in Interdisciplinary Arts from the Ohio State University and a MA in Science Writing and Poetry from Johns Hopkins University.
+I hold a MFA in Interdisciplinary Arts and Education from the Ohio State University and a MA in Science Writing and Poetry from Johns Hopkins University.

 Copyright © 2023-2024 Miss Cleis Abeni (tree turtle) - All Rights Reserved.